 Historic gardens accent the main grounds.
 Recent efforts have brought back some of the original plant selections and a wide array of herbs have been added.
 A gazebo, built in honor of Joanne and “Pep” Dondero, longtime stewards of the farm and school, houses a swing that is an idyllic spot for reading.

 The main school grounds areas are flanked by the summer camp, which was originally constructed in the early 1950s and replaced in 2007, and the year-round dormitory complex that includes the Margaret G. Shepherd Gymnasium and Recreation Center.
 The stone foundation of an original tobacco barn serves as the walls of Bright Leaf Terrace, an outdoor picnic and study area.

 On a far corner of the property is the stable complex and riding ring.
 The more than 16 equine residents of Oakland are very well cared for and students take part in this process to learn responsibility.
-Other much-loved residents of the barn are miniature goats, donkeys and our barn cat.
+Other much-loved residents of the barn are donkeys and our barn cats.